 “We show them that we’re not gonna tear their roof up.”

-Customize designs for them on the spot
+Customize Designs on the Spot

-“They give us an address and their utility bill, and we do it for them on the spot,” said Jose.
+“They give us an address and their utility bill, and we do the design for them on the spot,” said Jose.
 Customers are impressed by the salesperson’s ability to instantly model their load profiles and estimate how much of their home’s load would be offset by solar.
 Visuals are also compelling parts of a sale.

 “We just pop their home up in 3D view so we can show them what it’s gonna look like aesthetically.”